Utau

-UTAU is a Japanese singing synthesizer application created by Ameya/Ayame (飴屋／菖蒲).
-This program is similar to the VOCALOID software, with the difference being it is shareware instead of under a third party licensing.
+UTAU is a Japanese singing synthesizer application created by Ameya/Ayame (飴屋/菖蒲).
+This program is similar to the Vocaloid software, with the difference being it is shareware instead of under a third party licensing.

 Overview

 In March 2008, Ameya/Ayame released UTAU, a free, advanced support tool shareware software that was downloadable from its main website.
 UTAU (歌う), literally meaning 'to sing' in Japanese, has its origin in the activity of "Jinriki Bōkaroido" (人力ボーカロイド), where people edit an existing vocal track, extract phonemes, adjust pitch, and reassemble them to create a Vocaloid-esque singing voice.
 UTAU was originally created to assist this process using concatenative synthesis.
 UTAU is able to use WAV files provided by the user, so that a singing voice can be synthesized by introducing song lyrics and melody.
-UTAU came with AQUEST's voice synthesizer "AquesTalk" for synthesizing the voice samples of the default voicebank, Utane Uta (also nicknamed Defoko (Defoko meaning 'Default Girl' in Japanese)) on its initial launch, after which the generator deletes itself.
+UTAU came with AQUEST's voice synthesizer "AquesTalk" for synthesizing the voice samples of the default voicebank, Utane Uta (also nicknamed Defoko, meaning 'Default Girl' in Japanese) on its initial launch, after which the generator deletes itself.
 Voices made for the UTAU program are officially called "UTAU" as well, though they are colloquially known as "UTAUloids", a reference to VOCALOID.
 They are also called "voicebanks" (more common in English-speaking areas) and "(voice) libraries" in Japan.
 A myriad of voicebanks have been developed by independent users.
 These voicebanks are normally distributed directly from their creators via internet download, but some are sold as part of commercial projects.

 UTAU is mostly a Japanese program and thus many of its voices are created specifically for the Japanese language.
 However, as users are able to make their own voicebanks, the userbase has devised methods to allow voicebanks to sing in languages other than Japanese.
-The X-SAMPA format is often used for English or other non-Japanese voicebanks, however other phonetic systems are sometimes used, such as ARPABET and any number of custom phonetic systems.
+The X-SAMPA format is often used for Italian or other non-Japanese voicebanks, however other phonetic systems are sometimes used, such as ARPABET and any number of custom phonetic systems.

 UTAU's project files are saved under the ".ust" (Utau Sequence Text) extension.
 These files can be freely distributed, allowing different UTAU to sing the same piece.
 Producers have developed several methods of producing their sound banks and results for the voicebanks vary because of this.
-UTAU also supports MIDI format and .vsq format.
+UTAU does not support MIDI format or .vsq format.

 Ameya/Ayame added support for Unicode in an unreleased newer version of UTAU as per the screenshots posted on Twitter.
-The corresponding backend support tail fixed region as well as several other audio encodings has already been released, while frontend support is yet to be released as of September 2020.
+The corresponding backend support tail fixed region as well as several other audio encodings has already been released, while frontend support is yet to be released as of September 2022.
 Ameya also updated UTAU to be compatible with 64-bit systems.